 How to Decline a LinkedIn Introduction Request

-I just don’t feel comfortable passing along the request: Be honest and simply state that you don’t feel right passing on the request you’ve received.
-After all, if the original contact doesn’t understand your hesitation, he’ll probably keep asking, and LinkedIn will want you to follow up on any unresolved Introduction.
+You’re not comfortable passing along the request.
+Be honest and simply state that you don't feel right passing on the request you've received.
+After all, if the original contact doesn't understand your hesitation, he'll probably keep asking, and LinkedIn will want you to follow up on any unresolved introduction.
 Just as in life, honesty is usually the best policy.

-I think your request needs work: Because you’re vouching for this person, you don’t want to pass along a shoddy or questionable request that could reflect badly on you.
+Your request needs work.
+Because you're vouching for this person, you don't want to pass along a shoddy or questionable request that could reflect badly on you.
 In this case, simply respond that you think the request needs to be reworded or clarified, and offer concrete suggestions on what should be said as well as what requests you feel comfortable forwarding.

 When you're ready to decline the request, follow these steps:

-Click the Inbox link in the top navigation bar, then click the drop-down arrow next to All Messages and select Introductions from the list provided.
+Click the Messages button in the top navigation bar, then click the drop-down arrow next to All Messages and select Introductions from the list.

-This should bring up the list of Introductions within your Inbox.
-If you receive copies of Introductions in your e-mail and then click the link from the e-mail message, you will have completed Step 2 already.
+This should bring up the list of introductions in your Inbox.
+If you receive copies of introductions in your e-mail and then click the link from the e-mail message, you've already completed Step 2.

 The Not Interested in Forwarding page appears.